lzslim/BagsSignal/README.md

 </div>

-BagsSignal is a creator intelligence dashboard for the Bags ecosystem.
+BagsSignal is a creator revenue intelligence layer for the Bags ecosystem.
 It helps creators understand fee revenue, claimable earnings, token momentum, and market signals across Bags-launched tokens.

 Creators on Bags can earn from token activity, but the important signals are spread across wallets, token pages, claim events, and trading data.
 BagsSignal brings those signals into one workflow so creators can answer: